About USC Gould

 Application Deadline: Rolling Admissions (Fall/Spring)

 All USC undergraduate students admitted to our on campus MSL/PDP program will be considered automatically for merit scholarships.
-Those who are awarded a scholarship will be notified upon receiving their offer of admission.
+Those who are awarded a scholarship will be notified upon receiving after their course plan has been approved by USC Degree Progress and reviewed by the MSL Program staff.
 Scholarship awards are merit-based and range from $5,000 to $20,000.

 Scholarships are only applied to a MSL/PDP student's account in the semester or semesters when he or she is enrolled in graduate law (MSL) classes only.
 Scholarship awards are not applied in semesters in which the student is enrolled in a mix of undergraduate classes and graduate law (MSL) classes.